sandynation/IN-MEMORY-COMPUTING/README.md

-# Post-von-Neumann AI Chip Lab
+# NEW GEN AI Chip Lab

 A research-to-hardware portfolio by [sandynation](https://github.com/sandynation).